bkeroack/travel/README.md

    root_tree["foo"]["bar"]["baz"]["123"]
 ```

-The object that results from this lookup is the "current object" (Pyramid calls this the "context"--travel provides a context object that contains the current object).
+The object that results from this lookup is the "current object".
+If traversal succeeds, a named handler is then invoked (looked up via the "handler map" provided to the router), otherwise the router returns an appropriate error (404, etc).

-How this maps to handlers (in Pyramid terminology: "views") depends upon the options passed when creating the router.
-Under traditional
-traversal, if the lookup fully succeeded (no missing key errors), the name of the handler would be the empty string ("") which is considered
-the default handler.
-If the lookup failed at any point, the handler name would be the token that failed and any remainder of the URL would
-be passed to the handler as the "subpath" (see original traversal documentation linked above for more details).
+For details on how lookup translates to handler names, see the godoc documentation linked above.
+Travel allows users to emulate traditional

-Travel provides several ways to modify these semantics.
-For example, travel allows handler name overrides within the root tree object, limitations on subpath length and more.
-For details, see godoc documentation.
+traversal mechanics while also providing several ways to modify behavior, such as handler name overrides within the root tree object and limitations on subpath length.